binishgqureshi-arch/LVAD_VA_model/README.md

 # LVAD VA Model

-This repository contains the open model weights for the **LVAD VA Model**, a pair of gradient boosted survival models predicting post-LVAD outcomes from baseline characteristics.
+This repository contains the open model weights for the **LVAD Ventricular Arrhythmias Model**, a pair of gradient boosted survival models predicting post-LVAD sustained early and late ventricular arrhytmias from pre-implant features.

 ### Cohort
 - Source dataset: INTERMACS Registry